My Laing O'Rourke graduate career so far: a career profile of a design manager

 A highlight of my time on the graduate development programme was when I won Laing O’Rourke’s ‘graduate of the programme’ award.
 Out of 98 of us, only seven got put forward for it.
 We each had to suggest recommendations on how to reduce defects in projects and I focused mine around making a wholesale change to the way people approach quality.
 It was lovely to win, as I had based my set of recommendations on what I was genuinely interested in.
 I get to go to Australia, which is a great opportunity.

-Our LGBT+ network hasn’t been hugely active until fairly recently.
+Our LGBTQ+ network hasn’t been hugely active until fairly recently.
 When one of our co-chairs stood down, I volunteered as I wasn’t sure if anybody else would do it!
 But now we’ve gone from having four people on a phone call to having 20+ people at a face-to- face meeting.
 Some of our initiatives include going on tours of Laing O’Rourke sites and having speakers give talks on best practice.
 We recently went on a pride march with the construction industry’s Building Equality initiative: Laing O’Rourke was one of 23 construction companies all marching under the same banner.

-I think the more active our network is the better, as it can help LGBT+ graduates to see others out in the workplace.
+I think the more active our network is the better, as it can help LGBTQ+ graduates to see others out in the workplace.
 Stonewall’s research suggests that 62 per cent of LGBT+ graduates go back into the closet on starting work.
 For the first few months at Laing O’Rourke I wasn’t open myself because I didn’t know how being out would be received, but I’ve never faced any negativity.
 Among my project team, no one actually cares – which is how it should be.
 Laing O’Rourke is big on inclusion generally.

 My advice to candidates is to make sure that your personality shines through in the interviews because everyone going for that job is likely to have had a similar academic experience.
 If you’re funny outside of work, put that across in a presentation.
 If you do a lot of charity work or are very sporty, make that part of the interview conversation.
 Remember that they are hiring you as a person.